-The World is your Classroom
+The World is your Classroom so Study Abroad!

 The world is your classroom.
 I am a big believer in this adage.
 Apparently many students agree as Study Abroad programs have become increasingly popular.
 When researching this topic I was amused to read not only a plethora of information about the various things to look for in a program but also some amusing blogs written by students about how to convince one’s parents to allow them to study abroad.
 Well, this parent is sold.

 My oldest daughter studied in London for a summer and it was fantastic.
-She loved everything about it (except for the mouse that set up camp in her flat, but we have decided that was all part of the learning experience being that she never before had to deal with such a circumstance) and we took advantage of the situation and went to visit and used one of her long weekends to vacation in Paris together.
+She loved everything about it (except for the mouse that set up camp in her flat, but we have decided that was all part of the learning experience is that she never before had to deal with such a circumstance) and we took advantage of the situation and went to visit and used one of her long weekends to vacation in Paris together.

-UCF makes it pretty easy to find just the right program for your student.
+UCF makes it pretty easy to find just the right program for your students.
 By inputting some of the following criteria, city, country, region and/or term, an index of possible programs will come up.
 Your student should also decide on what sort of things they are looking for in a program.
 I recommend making a list; but then again, my kids will tell you; I make lists for just about everything.